 I wanted other people to let go of their preconceptions, to see past the spin and judge parties on the policies they were proposing.
 But, as someone with a passing interest in politics, it had taken me hours of effort and perseverance to reach this point.
 It seemed ridiculous that there wasn’t an easy way for people to get beyond prejudice and personality and compare every party’s policies in one place.

 I work in web development, where there’s a culture of finding solutions to problems.
 As I saw it, the problem was that most voters, like me, didn’t have the time or inclination to spend hours poring over manifestos comparing policies.
 I knew there must be a way to make the process easier.
 So, I got together with some friends and Vote for Policies was born.

 It was created over weekends and evenings, with no external funding, just a small group of committed individuals.
 I still run the site in my spare time, but as it’s grown it’s started to take over more of my life.

 I’ve gone from knowing next to nothing about politics to listening out for the latest policy announcements, so I can make sure the site is updated.
 Vote for Policies took me on this journey from political apathy to engagement, and I hope it will do the same for thousands of others.

 Vote for Policies is an independent, non-partisan website where users compare policies on topics such as education or the economy without knowing which party they belong to.
-The policies come direct from the political parties' manifestos.
-In 2010 over 580,000 individuals used the site and this year it aims to engage over 5 million users with its #policychallenge.
-The 2015 version of Vote for Policies is crowd funded by over 900 individuals and received match funding from the Joseph Rowntree Reform Trust.
+The policies come direct from the political parties’ manifestos.
+In 2010 over 580,000 individuals used the site and since then the survey has been completed a further 3 million times.
+The 2015 version of Vote for Policies was crowd funded by over 900 individuals and received match funding from the Joseph Rowntree Reform Trust.